Neighbour Day 2018 Theme

-That’s why this year, Neighbour Day is inviting all Australians to help highlight the importance of reaching out to older people in their communities who may be feeling socially isolated.
+That’s why this year, Neighbour Day is inviting all Australians to reach out to families with children and teenagers in their communities to help them to connect and belong.

 How to be involved:

 We encourage you to get involved in Neighbour Day on Sunday 25 March 2018 or any day that suits your community.

 Register to access free material to help you organise a successful Neighbour Day event – including posters, invitations, labels, flyers and helpful tips.

 On Social Media: